 And, in the spirit of building community, feel free to reach out.
 Let us know what you’re working on and what challenges you’re running into.
 The Every Learner Everywhere network is composed of leading experts in the field in digital learning.

-I know we can turn this into an opportunity to build something that works better for disadvantaged students.
+I know we can turn this into an opportunity to build equity-centered institutions that work better for minoritized and poverty-affected students.

 Interview conducted by Jessie Kwak, a freelance writer specializing in education technology and higher education.